-Roles and Responsibilities of the Maths Team:
+9. Roles and Responsibilities of the Maths Team:

-- To oversee the teaching of mathematics across the school. - To monitor the provision for mathematics by carrying out book trawls, lesson observations, learning walks and pupil conferences.
-These then inform Termly Action Plans which support the main priorities identified in the School Development Plan. - To ensure all children are making progress by analysing the data for each Year Group and tracking the progress of specific children. - To contribute to Pupil Progress Meetings and identify next steps for intervention for specific children. - To moderate work in mathematics with staff and ensuring judgements are accurate. - To keep up to date with developments in mathematics teaching and share with staff. - To contribute to INSET training of staff to further staff expertise and subject knowledge. - To lead by example in the way of teaching in own classroom and supporting colleagues. - To prepare policy documents, such as Maths Policy, Calculation Policy. - To liaise with the Head Teacher, Deputy Head Teachers, Team Leaders and governors as appropriate. - To make purchasing decisions based on identified needs.
+• To oversee the teaching of mathematics across the school.

-- To liaise with the Maths Governor. - To lead Maths Workshops for Parents/ Carers.
+- To monitor the provision for mathematics by carrying out book trawls, lesson observations, learning walks and pupil conferences.
+These then inform Termly Action Plans which support the main priorities identified in the School Development Plan. - To ensure all children are making progress by analysing the data for each Year Group and tracking the progress of specific children. - To contribute to Pupil Progress Meetings and identify next steps for intervention for specific children. - To promote adaptive teaching strategies in Maths to meet the needs of all learners - To moderate work in mathematics with staff and ensuring judgements are accurate. - To keep up to date with developments in mathematics teaching and share with staff. - To contribute to INSET training of staff to further staff expertise and subject knowledge. - To lead by example in the way of teaching in own classroom and supporting colleagues. - To prepare policy documents, such as Maths Policy, Calculation Policy. - To liaise with the Head Teacher, Deputy Head Teachers, Team Leaders and governors as appropriate. - To make purchasing decisions based on identified needs. - To liaise with the Maths Governor. - To lead Maths Workshops for Parents/ Carers.

-9. Pupil Assessment:
+10. Pupil Assessment: